| Home | Bookmark | Tell | Active petitions in over 75 countries | World Times |

 The identities of the congregation leaders, and of the heads of institutions such as Daingean, Artane and Goldenbridge during the relevant periods, are a matter of public record.
 We know what they did, and who they were.
 Children were raped and brutalised while these identifiable people were legally and morally responsible for their care and protection.
 So they are guilty, either by omission or commission.
 There are no presumptions of innocence here - all a tribunal would need to establish, through witness testimony, is whether the relevant authority figures actively participated in the atrocities, or simply turned a blind eye to them.

 The people in charge of the institutions must be put on trial as soon as possible.
 Otherwise history will hold us all to account.”
-Extracts from an article by Brenda Power, published in The Sunday Times 31-5-2009.

-Since the publication of the Ryan report, the government has done as little as possible under pressure from the victims and the public as they wait for this issue to blow over.
+Since the publication of the Ryan and Murphy reports, the government has done as little as possible under pressure from the victims and the public as they wait for this issue to blow over.
 The government, the religious and the media are talking about compensation but few are talking about bringing prosecutions.
 If as many people as possible sign this petition it will be evidence of the anger of the Irish and international public and our insistence that these criminals be brought to justice.

 Thank you for your support.